■ Cafe Color are available as a GLOSS (G). Suffix Product Code with “G” and a SATIN.

 Café Colors are designed for use directly from the bottle, although they may be sprayed or sponged.
 Clean water may be added to achieve alternate finishes or to adjust consistency for spraying.

-Café Colors may be intermixed to achieve new colors.
+Café Colors within a range may be intermixed to achieve new colors.
+So Satin mixed with Satin and Gloss mixed with Gloss.